omuse-geoscience/omuse/README.md

 Easiest way is to use a pip developer install:

-- setup a python environment, e.g. using virtualenv,
+- setup a python environment, e.g. using virtualenv, and activate it.
-- (optional) first do a develop install of [AMUSE](http://www.amusecode.org),
+- (optional, see instructions below) first do a develop install of [AMUSE](http://www.amusecode.org),
+- clone this repository: `git clone https://github.com/omuse-geoscience/omuse`,
-- Set the environment variable `DOWNLOAD_CODES` to `latest`.
+- go into the source directory `cd omuse` and set the environment variable `DOWNLOAD_CODES`, e.g. `export DOWNLOAD_CODES=latest`.
 - then do `pip install -e .` from the root of the package
 - Then type `python setup.py build_codes --inplace` to build the codes.
 - The file `build.log` will report errors in the build process.